Slow walking does your brain bad.

 Additionally, if you’ve been walking on a treadmill, increase the speed.

 Do not hold onto the treadmill, either.
 Swing your arms naturally.
+Holding on disrupts natural posture and worsens balance when you walk around in everyday life without holding onto anything for support.

 Next time you’re making an effort to ditch slow walking, think these words: “I’m doing this for my brain!”